List of NASCAR fatalities: Breakdown

-Fatalities in other series
+Fatalities in other NASCAR events

-Drivers who have died of a medical condition
+Drivers who have died of a medical condition in NASCAR events

-This list covers both drivers who crashed their cars after suffering a fatal medical condition, i.e. they did not die of the injuries they may have sustained in the ensuing accident, and those who managed to stop their cars but succumbed to a medical condition a little later.
+This list covers drivers who crashed their cars because of a fatal medical condition (i.e. drivers who did not die from the injuries they may have sustained in the ensuing accident) as well as those who managed to stop their cars but died of a medical condition shortly afterwards.

 Non-driver fatalities

-This section includes bystanders participating in an event who were killed while on the sidelines.
+This section lists people who have been fatally injured in close connection to the racing taking place at an event while not driving a race car including drivers being on the sidelines.